-I’m tired of government against the people.
-In 2016, I ran for the Arizona Legislature because I wanted to be the voice of the people, and that’s exactly what I did.
+In 2015, when I first ran for the Arizona Legislature I promised to be the the voice of the people, and that’s exactly what I did.

 We can fix pot holes, build roads, fund education, foster university-based research spin-off business, keep libraries, community centers and pools open, build homeless shelters, and much more– if we establish a public bank, take control of our money, and end corporate giveaways.
 It’s time for the Arizona Legislature to take a hard look at the $400 million in tax credits and the $13.7 billion in tax exemptions, tax subtractions, tax cuts and other giveaways.
 The Legislature should review all of the giveaways, determine which ones are effective, affordable, and necessary (like the tax exemptions on food and prescription), and eliminate the rest.
 All new tax giveaways should have a sunset date when the legislation is passed.

 Both Governors Jan Brewer and Doug Ducey have followed the path of austerity, since the Wall Street crash of 2008-09.
 Since 2011, the Republicans have been offering largese to the 1% and austerity for the 99%.
 Instead of growing the economy by investing in infrastructure and education to make the state more competitive, they cut programs, laid off hundreds of workers, sold the state capitol buildings, and gave away taxpayer monies to out-of-state corporations.
 Austerity has starved the economy; this is why Arizona has not recovered from the Wall Street crash as quickly as other states.

 Our tax dollars should be invested right here in Arizona for the public good– not invested on Wall Street for the good of too-big-to-fail banks…It’s time to foster home-grown Arizona business and innovation…